tomtomjhj/init.vim/notes.md

     * ✓ In `after/syntax/`, put `hi! def link`.
 Make a function that does per-colorscheme `hi! link`.
 Immediately call this function and register it to `au ColorScheme`.

+Another annoying issue: It's not possible to set default highlight to NONE.
+* Things like `hi! def link ..
+NONE`, `hi! def link ..
+DummyGroup`, and `hi ... key=NONE` don't work.
+  They just clear the highlight, making it overridable with `hi def link`.
+* Linking to Normal is not great, because it will keep using Normal even in floating windows.

 ## buffer-updates
 ```
 lua vim.api.nvim_buf_attach(0, false, {on_lines = function(_, bufnr, tick, first, old_last, new_last, _, _, _) vim.pretty_print(tick, first+1, old_last+1, new_last+1) end})